 My companion sampled an Il Posto signature dish; handmade pappardelle with marjoram sausage ragu, oyster mushrooms and Grana Padano cheese.
 The neighbors at the next table agreed that there was nothing spectacular to report about this dish, as they’d ordered the same.
 The pasta dough was rolled a touch too thin to retain a to-the-tooth temperament.
 Slathered with mediocre bolognese, this was served in a massive round bowl, belittling the ribbons of semolina.

 A wonderfully crisp Prosecco may have been the perfect choice from the impressive Italian wine list to enliven and prepare my taste buds for my main dish.
 The risotto arrived unadorned aside from the islands of melting cheese and buoys of bright brussel sprouts and boutique broccoli rapini.
-While the portion size was small for the twenty-one dollar price tag, the chef proved to be a veritable arborio vigilante.
+While the portion size was small for the $21 price tag, the chef proved to be a veritable arborio vigilante.
 I imagined him standing on guard watching, waiting for the precise second that the grains absorbed the exact amount of stock needed to make each firm grain collapse into velvety oblivion upon chew.

 While clearly prepared with surgical precision, the omission of butter was something I still missed.
 This risotto was delicate, dainty and demure, I didn’t leave full.
 Risotto prepared this way would be well suited as a lunch, an appetizer or a side dish rather than a main course.
 My preference is still a richer preparation with the succulence that only butter can add.